KMac0615/UdemyCoursework/R Programming A-Z R for Data Science with Real Exercises/README.md

-# This file will be used to track notes, code and progress for R Programming A-Z Udemy course
+# R Programming A-Z: R for Data Science with Real Exercises:
-## Course taught by Kirill Eremenko
+## This file will be used to track notes, code and progress for R Programming A-Z Udemy course
-### Re-started cousre on 4/4/2019; Goal is to complete by
+### Course taught by Kirill Eremenko

 Course Layout: